Improving Your Indoor Air Quality

 Indoor Air Quality in Beaufort, SC

-With the recognition of saving energy at home, HVAC systems were designed tighter.
-This change produced a more accessible path for contaminants to stay indoors, risking the health of household members.
+With the importance of saving energy at home, HVAC systems were designed tighter.
+This change produced an easier way for contaminants to stay indoors, risking the health of the home’s occupants.

-These indoor levels cause harmful effects on your health.
+These indoor levels are harmful to your health.

 Indoor Air Quality from Beaufort Air Conditioning

-You might be wondering exactly what you are getting when you schedule HVAC maintenance service.
-Your technician will be conducting a thorough inspection and diagnostic of your system, ensuring all of your critical components are in good shape for the coming season, and performing routine tasks that will help keep your system healthy.
+You might be wondering exactly what you’re getting when you schedule HVAC maintenance service.
+Your technician will conduct a thorough inspection and diagnostic of your system, ensuring all your critical components are in good shape for the coming season and performing routine tasks to help keep your system healthy.

 During a typical maintenance appointment, your technician will perform a variety of checks on your system.
 To assess and improve indoor quality, you can expect your HVAC technician to: